AustinSteil/generate-files-model/src/color-system/CONTRAST-AUDIT.md

 1. Test with actual users who have visual impairments
 2. Test in different lighting conditions
-3. Test on different screen types (LCD, OLED, etc.)
+3. Test on different screen types
 4. Test with color blindness simulators

 ### Browser DevTools